liangzheng816/OfficeDocs-SharePoint/migration/mm-setup-clients.md

    The country or regional GEO code can be found here [Microsoft 365 Multi-Geo availability](/microsoft-365/enterprise/microsoft-365-multi-geo).

 > [!IMPORTANT]
 > Migration to Teams: If you are migrating to Teams, the destination Teams site must be in the same GEO as your tenant admin.
-If they are different, the Teams channel won't load when you select destination.
+If they are different, the Teams channel doesn't load when you select destination.

 ## Installing the agent as an app

  If the system detects you aren't joined to a domain when installing the agent, you can install the agent as a Windows app.
 If you still wish to install it as a service, exit and sign in with a domain-joined account.

 > [!IMPORTANT]
-> If you install the agent as an app, it will not run if the computer is asleep, effectively pausing your migration.
+> If you install the agent as an app, it doesn't run if the computer is asleep, effectively pausing your migration.

 1. Select **Install as an app**.